 Whether you are applying for your first student visa, or you are a continuing student who needs to apply for a new visa before returning to continue your studies, review this helpful information about the visa application process:

 - You must have a valid I-20 or DS-2019 to apply for an F-1 or J-1 visa.
 New students will receive an I-20 or DS-2019 from the appropriate admissions office after being admitted to Rutgers and submitting required supplemental documentation.
-For more information, review our Pre-Arrival Guide for newly admitted students.
+For more information, review the Pre and Post-Arrival Steps for newly admitted students on our website.

 - New students and returning students who received an I-20 or DS-2019 with a new SEVIS ID number must pay the SEVIS I-901 fee before applying for an F-1 or J-1 visa.
 This fee is only required for the primary student.
 Dependents (with an F-2 I-20 or J-2 DS-2019) do not pay the I-901 fee.
 Continuing students do not need to pay the SEVIS I-901 fee again if they have an active I-20, when applying for a new visa, but you will need a receipt showing that you paid the fee when you first applied for a visa.

 - Complete your online non-immigrant visa application, DS-160